lingchm/medassist-liver-cancer/documentation/user_manual.md

 4. **Generate AI diagnostic report**.
 Lastly, clicking the 'Generate summary' button can generate an GPT-generated summary report for the image.

-## Main Features

-This tool consists of two main features:

-* **Liver and tumor segmentation**.
-Given a 3D CT scan, two pre-trained deep learning model are run sequentially, one generating segmentation of liver and the other generaitng segmentation of tumor within the liver.
-These models were developed in-house using ~100 patients from the [HCC-TASE-Seg dataset](https://www.cancerimagingarchive.net/collection/hcc-tace-seg/).
-The models achieved 0.954 dice score for lung segmentation and 0.570 dice score for tumor segmentation.
-The source code of model development can be found under ```model_development/run_best_model_notebook.ipynb```.

-* **AI-generated summary report**.
-Given the segmented liver and tumor masks, the model extracts tumor descriptors including leiosn size (cm), lesion, shape, lesion density, and involvement of adjacent organs.
-These information are given to a GPT model to generate a summary of lung cancer diagnosis.